rgmichaels/Mailchimp_Markdown/Readme.txt

 A basic error log is written to Logs/MailchimpMarkdown.log.

-Ruby Installation / execution instructions:
+Ruby Installation / execution instructions for Windows:

 Download and install Ruby 2.7.x for Windows.
 This is the language interpreter for Ruby applications.
 A reboot may be required if Ruby isn't found.